gazebosim/sdf_tutorials/composition/proposal.md

         (see [FrameSemantics.cc:173-178](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L173-L178)
         and [FrameSemantics.cc:235-239](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L235-L239))

-    6.3 Add vertices for the implicit frame of each joint ~~with an edge~~ ~~connecting from the joint to the vertex of its child *frame*~~ (see [FrameSemantics.cc:242-257](https://github.com/osrf/sdformat/blob/4fd00c795bafb6f10a7a36356fe3f61a93c961c8/src/FrameSemantics.cc#L242-L257)).
+    6.3 Add a vertex for the implicit frame of each joint ~~with an edge~~ ~~connecting from the joint to the vertex of its child *frame*~~ (see [FrameSemantics.cc:242-257](https://github.com/osrf/sdformat/blob/4fd00c795bafb6f10a7a36356fe3f61a93c961c8/src/FrameSemantics.cc#L242-L257)).